jonathanbossenger/enterprise-block-editor/Module 3: Building Custom Blocks/02 Project Scaffolding.md

 The `node_modules/` directory contains all npm dependencies used during development.
 It should not be committed to version control.

 The `src` directory contains all the source files for your block, where you'll do most of your development work.

-Let’s zoom in to focus on the files on that directory.
+Let’s zoom in to focus on the files in that directory.

 ```
 ├── src/